grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 signature schemes that the server is able to use for client authentication, listed in descending order of preference.

+This extension is not compatible with the raw public key extension {{!RFC7250}}.
+The server MUST NOT select the raw public key extension if it uses this mechanism.

 # Post-Handshake Authentication Messages